mixmastamyk/console/docs/index.rst

 .. container:: center mt

-    *"Gentlemen…  We have the technology."*
+    *"Gentlemen…  We have the technology…"*

 |